utkarshdubey/react-spline/README.md

 | style `JSX CSS`       | Default empty.
 Custom styling for the `<div>` wrapper.                   |
 | canvasStyle `JSX CSS` | Default empty.
 Custom styling for the `<canvas>` element.                |

+## Loading the Spline model
+To download Spline models from the link that gets generated in Spline, it's accessible at ``https://my.spline.design/example-8b43571.../scene.json`` (**Note**: Here *example-8b43571* in the link is a placeholder for a Spline generated link).
+You can then import the object and use it like shown above.

 ## License

 MIT © [utkarshdubey](https://github.com/utkarshdubey)